winglang/wing/docs/sdk-architecture.md

 They are isolated code blocks which can be packaged and executed on compute platforms in the cloud (such as containers, CI/CD pipelines or FaaS).

 When a resource wants to use an inflight in an API, it is represented in the SDK using the `Inflight` class.
-An `Inflight` is modeled as a struct containing:
+An `Inflight` is modeled as an object containing:

 * a snippet of code (inline string or file)
 * an entrypoint (name of a function to call)